aqlaboratory/openfold-3/docs_of3/source/input_format.md

 # OpenFold3 Input Format

 ## 1. High-level Structure
 The OpenFold3 inference pipeline takes a single JSON file as input, specifying the data and options required for structure prediction.
+This file can define multiple prediction targets (`queries`), which can be proteins, including individual protein chains and complexes, nucleic acids, and ligands.
 An example of the top-level structure of this input file is shown below:

 ```
 {